aristanetworks/goarista/cmd/gnmireverse_client/README.md

 `get`                      | Path to retrieve using a periodic gNMI Get.<br/>Can be repeated multiple times to specify multiple paths.<br/>Arista EOS native origin paths can be specified with the prefix `eos_native:`.
 This allows for specifying both OpenConfig and EOS native origin paths.<br/>- Example: `/system/memory`, `eos_native:/Sysdb/hardware`
 `get_file`                 | File containing a list of paths separated by newlines to retrieve periodically using Get.
 `get_sample_interval`      | Interval between periodic Get requests.<br/>- Example: `400ms`, `2.5s`, `1m`
+`get_mode`                 | Operation mode to gather notifications for the `GetResponse` message.<br/>- Default: `get`<br/>- Options:<br/>`get` Gather notifications using Get.<br/>`subscribe` Gather notifications using Subscribe. `Notification` messages from the Subscribe sync are bundled into one `GetResponse`.
+With Subscribe, individual leaf updates and their respective data source timestamps are gathered (instead of a single subtree and one current timestamp with Get).
 `v`                        | Log level verbosity.
 Enables gRPC logging.